 TMD refers to any disorder that affects the temporomandibular joints.
 At each joint, there is a ball and socket and a disc to cushion the joint and allow it to open, glide, or rotate.
 If you have TMD, you likely have a condition that prevents this complex system of ligaments, muscles, bones, and discs from working properly.
 Unfortunately, these disorders can be quite painful for the patient.

 2. What are the symptoms of TMD?

 If you have TMD, you may experience chronic headaches, jaw pain, tightness in the neck muscles, and even ringing in the ears.
 You will also likely hear clicking or popping of the jaw when you open and close your mouth.
-Patients sometimes report their TMD symptoms worsen during periods of stress, Unfortunately, this condition often becomes quite debilitating.
+Patients sometimes report their TMD symptoms to worsen during periods of stress.
+Unfortunately, this condition often becomes quite debilitating.
 Luckily, it can also be effectively treated by your dentist.

 3. What causes TMD?

 One of the most common causes of TMJ disorders is the misalignment of your teeth and jaw.
 If you’ve suffered from injury or dislocation of the jaw, this can also impact the health of these joints.
 Arthritis is another common cause of TMJ disorders, as well as stress and bruxism (teeth grinding).